flamedfury/flamedfury.com/src/explore/bookmarks.md

 ---
 title: Bookmarks
-description: A collection of links for personal websites that I enjoy reading and have bookmarked over the years.
+description: Bookmarks, also known as favourites, are a way for web surfers to save the addresses of websites that they want to visit again in the future.
+This page collects my personal bookmarks for you to explore.
 ---

 Content